JSpeedie/cmp-tree/README.md

 here nonetheless.

 1. Write a Python implementation of `cmp-tree`
-    * I saw some methods in some Python libraries I used that would've made writing `cmp-tree` much simpler than it was in any of the languages I have written the program in so far, except for Bash.
+    * I've seen some methods in some Python libraries that would've made writing `cmp-tree` much simpler than it was in any of the languages I have written the program in so far, except for Bash.
 I am thinking that in the future, outside of the most basic of scripts, I would like to use Python for scripting instead of Bash.
 Bash is just a mess, and while I'm not a big Python fan, it has infinitely better support for arrays among many, many other advantages!
 I am also curious to see how a similar implementation would perform in Python.
-Given that my original Bash implementation was around as fast as my first `fork()` -> `exec(cmp)` implementation, maybe the Python performance won't be that far from the Rust implementation.
-2. Make the Rust implementation multithreaded
-    * I think the next thing for me to do in Rust (in general) is multithreading.
-Personally, I think multithreading might make the utility worse (since I think it will be less efficient in terms of actual CPU time) but I think when learning systems-level languages, you need to know how to multithread in the language you're learning, and as such I need to give it a go at some point.
-I also recognize that a multithreaded option, while perhaps slower when measured in total CPU time, would, on a normal, single-user computer, run faster in real-world time, and giving users the choice between a multithreaded execution and a single-threaded execution might be a good idea.
-        * The Rust implementation of `cmp-tree` currently is multithreaded, although it does not provide an option to choose between multithreaded execution and single-threaded.
+Given that one of the bigger bottlenecks for a program like `cmp-tree` that I've found so far was forking and then running `cmp` and that I now know that and can simply not make the same mistake again in Python, maybe the Python performance will be surprisingly good!
+2. Add a commandline option to the Rust version to limit the program to single thread execution.
+    * As I mentioned in the Project Report, I think multithreading is very often a trade-off.
+You trade increased CPU time for less real-world, clock time.
+For this reason, I think it makes sense to have an option for users to force `cmp-tree` to run in single-threaded mode in case it is going to be run on a busy server, a battery powered device, or in some other situation where reducing the total amount of CPU work is more important than the real-world time savings to be gained from multithreading.
 3. Talk about the perfomance of `cmp-tree` versus alternatives in the Project Report
     * While this project served (and continues to serve) mostly as a learning